simonsobs/sodetlib/docs/smurf_funcs.rst

 Alternatively, every time we make a new channel assignment we cannot guarantee that the mapping between channel and TES remains the same.
 This means that if we want to maintain the same detector mapping throughout a cooldown we need to tune on the same set of channel assignments.
-This will become very important when running in Chile or while doing optical tests where detector mapping information if acquired spread out in time.
+The channel to detector mapping  will become very important when running in Chile or while doing optical tests where detector mapping information if acquired spread out in time.

 Eventually the code snippets below will need to become defined scripts or tasks, but for now we will have them here.